Respect is reciprocal.

-Today Friday March 27th, 2020 is the first day of my conscious experience, living in a country that has been declared on “lockdown” by our president.
-The new world order AC, after-CoronaVirus, will be markedly different than what was, when I wrote the entirety of this post.
+Today Friday, March 27th, 2020 is the first day of my conscious experience, living in a country that has been declared on “lockdown” by our president.
+The new world order AC, after-CoronaVirus, will be markedly different than what was when I wrote the entirety of this post.

-- Will the potential economic collapse thanks to this pandemic and need for globalization-resetting put more respek on my Africa’s name?
+- Will the potential economic collapse thanks to this pandemic and the need for globalization-resetting put more respek on my Africa’s name?

-How many times have we heard, Africa is not a “safe” enough market?
+How many times have we heard, that Africa is not a “safe” enough market?
 The purchasing power of Africans doesn’t foster global “innovation”?
 Most repulsive yet perhaps motivational to prove wrong: “Sh*thole continent”

 All the while Africa is the United States’ 3rd largest trading partner globally with AGOA?

 For us millennials, there is a conscious awakening of sorts happening: expressed earlier on in waves of political activism (Arab Spring year ago & South Sudan uprisings recently as examples); social equality & the willingness to tackle patriarchy head-on with the #MeToo movement & the intent to challenge white privilege; especially in the privileged of academia with the adamant exploration of decolonized curriculum for African kids.
 This needs to be channeled into economic empowerment.